lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 }
 ```

 Ideally all the business logic should be in the functional core.
 This includes changing the counter after each move.
 I think this is part of the core gameplay - not the UI.
-For this reason I would like to push `counter.value = counter.value === 'o' ? 'x' : 'o'` into the functional core.
+For this reason I would like to move `counter.value === 'o' ? 'x' : 'o'` into the functional core.

 Update `makeMove` to change the counter after updating the board, and return an object representing the new board as well as the updated counter: